clock

 Hall of Fame team owner Jack Roush hit the jackpot in Sin City early and often.

-Gambling on talent helped NASCAR Hall of Fame team owner Jack Roush (Class of 2019) win more than 330 NASCAR races, as well as eight championships across NASCAR’s three premier series.
+Gambling on talent helped NASCAR Hall of Fame team owner Jack Roush (Class of 2019) win more than 330 NASCAR races, as well as eight championships across NASCAR’s three National Series.
 And nowhere did those bets pay off bigger than at Las Vegas Motor Speedway, where Roush-owned Fords won 16 times, with eight different drivers.

 Unlike many NASCAR owners, Roush wasn’t afraid to take a gamble, recruiting and hiring drivers with little to no NASCAR experience.
 Many of his gambles paid off, as Roush-scouted drivers developed into superior talent on the track.
 Two of Roush’s former drivers, Mark Martin (Class of 2017) and Matt Kenseth (Class of 2023) are already members of the NASCAR Hall of Fame and a third, Carl Edwards (Class of 2025), will join them next February.